thedersen/UnityConfiguration/README.md

 -------------

 ### vNext
+* Added extension methods to the `IAssemblyScanner` for easier discovery and configuration of conventions
 * Added non-generic overload to the `AddAllConvention`
 * Added option to scan for internal types in an assembly - `IAssemblyScanner.InternalTypes()`
 * Strong named the assembly